3.5 Traineeships and apprenticeships

 This guaranteeoriginally ensured everyone up to 18 years and socially disadvantaged youth, slow learners and education dropouts up to 24 years an apprenticeship position.
 Since 2017, the training guarantee has been established up to the age of 25.
 The Public Employment Service (Arbeitsmarktservice, AMS) has also been focusing more on education and training as the key to sustainable labour market integration.
 The target group is young jobseekers who are between 19 and 24 years old and have only completed compulsory schooling (approx. 43 percent of all unemployed in this age group).
 If someone is not able to find an apprenticeship position in a company, he or she can enter into an apprenticeship programme in a supra-company apprenticeship training entity.
 This form of apprenticeship, including its final exam, corresponds completely to that of a company-based apprenticeship.
 The 'Training Guarantee until 25' is a package of successfully implemented qualification measures such as intensive training for skilled workers, supra-company apprenticeship training, work foundations or qualification close to the workplace.
 These measures give young adults in Austria the opportunity to obtain a subsequent vocational qualification in order to gain a sustainable foothold in the labour market.

-As of December 2013, there were approximately 9 000 students enrolled in the supra-company apprenticeship training, which corresponds to 7.6% of all apprentices.
-92.4% of all apprentices complete their apprenticeship training in a company.
-In 2018, a total of around 11,400 people (37% women) received additional support through the programme.
-The disbursements in this regard amounted to around 73 million euros.
+As of 2020, there were approximately 10,000 students enrolled in the supra-company apprenticeship training, which corresponds to more around 10% of all apprentices.
+90% of all apprentices complete their apprenticeship training in a company.

 Apprenticeships, alongside other career pathways, are promoted in career guidance and counselling (see Chapter 3.4).
 Specific Youth Coaching (Coaching für Lehrlinge und Lehrbetriebe) measures target apprentices: they, as well as their employers, may request supportive coaching, which provides assistance and advice during on-the-job training.
 The aim of this support program is to avoid apprentices dropping out of their formation and to ensure a successful completion of the apprenticeship.
 Qualified coaches will have initial talks with apprentices in question, identify perspectives and conduct mediation where required.
 Moreover, they assist with choosing refresher, (up-)skilling or advance training programmes and support apprentices in their preparation for the final apprenticeship examination.
 In addition to the apprenticeship coaching, there is a broad offer of subsidies for preparatory courses for apprentices and quality-oriented measures within the training companies.